-Knowing who your ideal customer avatar is (your ideal reader) for your blog is one of the most important things you need to know in order to have a successful online, home-based business.
+Knowing who your ideal customer avatar is (your ideal reader) for your blog is one of the most important things you can do in order to have a successful online, home-based business.

-After all – to reach the audience that will become your loyal fans, to grow your email list, or to sell your products or services to hungry buyers – the single most effective thing you can do it create a customer avatar.
+After all – to reach the audience that will become your loyal fans, to grow your email list, or sell your products or services to hungry buyers – the single most effective thing you can do is create a customer avatar.

-One of the best tools for getting into the minds of your audience is to become one of them by creating an avatar.
+One of the best tools for getting into the minds of your audience is to become one of them by creating a customer avatar.

-When it comes to creating a successful and profitable online business, there is nothing more important than knowing who you’re writing to.
+When it comes to creating a successful and profitable online business, there’s nothing more important than knowing who you’re writing to.

 STEP 1 – Defining Your Ideal Customer Avatar

-You are going to be more successful with your online business when you create content or products for your audience, because you have one specific person in mind that you’re writing for.
+You are going to be more successful with your online business when you create content or products for your audience because you have one customer avatar (specific person) in mind that you’re writing for.

-Knowing your audience, the words they use, what’s on their mind, the struggles they are dealing with – knowing this information will make writing content for your blog so much more easy.
+Knowing your audience, the words they use, what’s on their mind, their challenges and pain points, along with struggles they are dealing with will make your content marketing efforts for your blog so much easier.

 If what you are writing on your blog isn’t solving his problem, if what you are saying isn’t what he wants to hear, he will ignore everything you have to say and move on to the next blog.